mlswg/mls-protocol/draft-barnes-mls-protocol.md

 certain amount of time to retain the ability to decrypt delayed or out of order messages, possibly still in transit while a decryption is being done.
 Note that keeping these secrets will considerably weaken the cryptographic security guarantees expected at the protocol level.

-As every other secret the Application secrets and all derived secret values MUST be deleted after a reasonnably short amount of time.
-It is RECOMMENDED to securely delete secrets after 7 days.
+An old application secret will only be re-used if a participant fails to receive messages for some time (which would tell it to use a newer generation), or if it decides to send without first syncing up on the latest messages sent to the group.
+It should thus only be necessary for clients to retain a small number of application secrets, say five to ten, to deal with relatively transient delivery failures.

 # Security Considerations